data-integrations/vertica-bulk-import/README.md

 If Basic level of Copy statement is selected, table name and delimiter should be provided.
 With Advanced option selected, table name and delimiter fileds will not have any effect.

+This plugin also emits metrics "num.of.rows.rejected"" for number of rows successfully created and "num.of.rows.inserted" number of rows rejected.

 Plugin Configuration
 ---------------------